CMGS/CMGS.ME/content/index.md

 Hi!
 My name is **Kelvin Peng** (aka **CMGS** elsewhere).

-I am currently living in China.
+I am currently living in Singapore.
 You can reach me by [Twitter](https://twitter.com/CMGS1988) or contact <ilskdw@gmail.com>.